 Francis started his musical career when, at the age of seven, he was awarded a scholarship to Westminster Cathedral Choir School.
-Coached by James O'Donnell, he recorded multiple Gramophone award-winning albums as a chorister, toured extensively to Europe and was also interviewed on Radio 4's Midweek Choice.
+Coached by James O'Donnell, he sang on multiple Gramophone award-winning albums as a chorister, toured extensively to Europe and was interviewed on Radio 4's Midweek Choice.

-He went on to be awarded a top scholarship to Eton College where he learned to conduct under the guidance of Ralph Allwood, culminating in his co-direction of the album Christmas Music from Eton College.
-He also frequently recorded with the King's Consort and was selected as one of two soloists to perform for a televised concert of Yehudi Menuhin's 80th birthday celebration at the Royal Albert Hall.
+At Eton College, he learned to conduct under the guidance of Ralph Allwood, recorded with the King's Consort and was selected as one of two soloists to perform for a televised concert of Yehudi Menuhin's 80th birthday celebration at the Royal Albert Hall.

 Will has been playing the piano since the age of four and has been accompanying various ensembles since he was twelve, starting with Swing Bin and the Liners big band.
 Developing an interest in classical music later on, Will honed his skills with the aid of tutor Maxwell Steer, and was accepted to study music at Bath Spa University in 2005.